Merkel thanks compliant Germans, shutdown to continue until at least April 20

 Germany has closed schools, shops, restaurants, playgrounds and sports facilities and many companies have stopped production to help slow the spread of the disease.

+“If financially strong companies now simply stop paying their rents, this is obscene and unacceptable”, she said in a statement.

+German companies such as sporting goods firm Adidas (ADSGn.DE), electronics retail chain Media-Saturn (CECG.DE) and shoe retailer Deichman said on Friday they would skip rent payments after being ordered to close their shops.

-Measures will not be relaxed before at least April 20, Merkel’s chief of staff, Helge Braun, told Tagesspiegel’s online edition on Saturday, countering increasing criticism that the shutdown is crippling the economy.
+Shutdown measures will not be relaxed before at least April 20, Merkel’s chief of staff, Helge Braun, told Tagesspiegel’s online edition on Saturday, countering increasing criticism that the shutdown is crippling the economy.

 Merkel said in her podcast that it was unclear how long the difficult times would last.